-For the main summer exam season, paper copies will be available around the Easter holidays so that your preparations can be well planned.
-Although you can check in the exams area of the portal too.
+For the main summer exam season, paper copies have been distributed so that your preparations can be well planned.
+Although you can check in the exams area of the Insight portal too.

 When will Language Speaking tests and Art exams take place?